iamsusmitha/DiscussionForumClone/README.md

 # DiscussionForumClone

-DiscussionForumClone (A Question-Answer Forum) is an extended look at building a modern blog with the Django Framework while leveraging other technologies such as jQuery, Markdown, Bootstrap, HTML ans CSS.
+DiscussionForumClone (A Question-Answer Forum) is an extended look at building a modern blog with the Django Framework while leveraging other technologies such as jQuery, Markdown, Bootstrap, HTML and CSS.

 ##### Project Overview : https://www.youtube.com/watch?v=yidkwVbpd2I

 ##### Project Link : https://discussion-forum-clone.herokuapp.com/

-##### Installantion Process :
+##### Installation Process :
 **Step - 1** : Open command shell and clone the project repo using the below command.

                git clone https://github.com/Sush97/DiscussionForumClone.git